 Cannabidiol (CBD), is perhaps the most well-known compound found within the marijuana plant.
 Once understood simply to be a herb that got you high, marijuana is now becoming so much more than that thanks to the power of CBD.

 While there are over 100 other cannabinoids including THC in cannabis, it is CBD that is so frequently referred to as the miracle compound that can treat a wide range of conditions.
-From cancer to depression, people across the world are using CBD oil as a daily supplement, and even a replacement for pharmaceutical medications!
+From daily stresses to depression, people across the world are using CBD oil as a daily supplement!

 How do CBD Extracts work?